 In recent years, the accessibility of online mapping tools and GIS information has dramatically increased.
 As a result, it is now possible to remotely gather information about a watershed's potential disturbance, hydrologic and climatic characteristics.
 The purpose of this report is to highlight current sources of online tools and watershed information, provide a template of potential disturbance drivers to consider and ultimately a list of questions that can be used to characterize a watershed's hydrologic regime.
 This technical report was developed to aid in the descriptive, hydrologic characterization of watersheds in British Columbia (B.C.).
 The techniques featured are intended to be a first order approximation of characterization, and should not displace the need for more precise information when required.
 The report is divided into three sections: (1) a watershed characterization template, (2) a narrative of working through the template using the Carnation Creek watershed on Vancouver Island, and (3) an example watershed characterization report write-up.

 Pike, R.G., Wilford, D.J..
 2014.
 Desktop watershed characterization methods for British Columbia.
 Province of British Columbia.
-Research Report (FLNRORD).
+Technical Report (FLNRORD).
 TR79